 In Ontario, the former Liberal government passed a law stating that all insurance companies must offer some form of a discount on auto insurance when using winter tires.
 The discounts began in 2016.
-Car insurance discounts vary and generally come in the range of between 3 and 5 percent.
-The province only mandated that a discount is offered however it did not set what the discount on car insurance rates should be; therefore it pays to shop around for a variety of car insurance quotes.
+Ontario car insurance discounts vary and generally come in the range of between 3 and 5 percent.
+The province only mandated that a discount is offered however it did not set what the discount on car insurance rates should be; therefore, it pays to shop around for a variety of car insurance quotes.

 Is there a good time to buy winter tires?

 So if you are planning to get winter tires with the hope of reducing your auto insurance when is the best time to buy them?
 Ideally, the best time is when you are purchasing your car.
 Dealers will have competitive pricing or incentives.
 If you already have a car and want to go get some winter tires, early fall is also an excellent time to make the purchase.
 People aren’t yet thinking about the switchover and tire companies generally have their new stock in around that time.
 Deals can be had before the winter rush takes place just a few months after that.
 If you’re thinking about it in December, you may have missed the boat.
 Stores are busy, and prices are high.
 A post-winter purchase might work as well, but stocks may be low after the seasonal run-on in the previous months.